and What We Do

 FTHP’s growth and financial sustainability owes huge thanks to a wide array of corporate sponsors, many from the commercial real estate industry where FTHP founders have enjoyed long careers.
 Through our sponsors’ generous support, we have been able to sustain our operations and recruit leadership to guide our future.
 And, of course, many of their partners and employees have participated as volunteers on the street as part of our weekly community service events.

-By the inclusion of our volunteer base in our Saturday morning street feedings, we are breaking down the fear and resistance barriers held by volunteers – some that may have never ventured south of the Five Points intersection of downtown Atlanta.
+Another clear outcome of our work is that we are breaking down the fear and resistance barriers formerly held by volunteers (now more than 800 strong!).
 We also firmly believe that we are building a base of trust among the men and women we serve on the streets.
-We don’t judge or criticize the reality of these less fortunate- we just feed people.
-That attitude over the past six years has produced tremendous returns for both our volunteers and the people we serve.
-We are particularly proud of the fact that 92% of all donations collected to date have been spent on the costs of food and propane gas.
+We don’t judge or criticize the reality of those less fortunate- we just feed people.
+That attitude over the past ten years has produced tremendous returns for both our volunteers and the people we serve.

-If this information encourages you to become more involved, please add your name to our volunteer list in the “How You Can Help” section of the website.
-To continue to grow, mature and make a difference, FTHP needs to continue to attract committed volunteers.
-We welcome you to join us on the street.FTHP is a Georgia corporation that retains an approved 501c3 status and is managed by a board of directors.
-Our current financial condition is posted on our website http://fthpinc.org/?page_id=36
+If this information encourages you to become more involved, please add your name to our volunteer mailing list in the “How You Can Help” section of the website.
+We welcome you to join us on the street!